Chapter 20: Plans

 Farr Castle

 King Sagen sat upon his throne in the Great Hall.
-He glanced toward the scribe who stood, quill in hand, beside an oak writing desk covered with parchments and ink bottles.
-The din of courtiers, petitioners, and clerks milling about the large room, ached in his head.
-He sighed, rubbing his forehead, then ran a hand through his hair.
+He glanced toward the scribe, who stood, quill in hand, beside an oak writing desk covered with parchments and ink bottles.
+The din of courtiers, petitioners, and clerks milling about the large room ached in his head.
+He sighed, rubbing his forehead.
+He ran a hand through his hair.

-The two merchants, both the plaintiff and defendant, cast sneers at each other.
+The two merchants, plaintiff and defendant, cast sneers at each other.

 Sagen wondered how many more cases there were left.
 “I will consider this.
-Return tomorrow,” the king stated flatly for the fourth time today.
+Return tomorrow,” he said flatly for the fourth time today.

-The Royal Chamberlain approached again.
-“That was the last case, Sire,” he whispered to the king.
+The royal chamberlain approached and whispered, “That was the last case, Sire.”

 “You may all retire.
 I wish to be alone.”